 If you've enabled the "unconfirmed event" email notification setting under your user settings, you'll receive an email reminder for any upcoming unconfirmed events.
 It'll look something like this:

-If you've enabled abandoned meeting protection, it's important to note that there are two kinds of meetings that don't require confirmations, and will not automatically remove events from the room's schedule:
+If your office implements the abandoned meeting protection it's important to note that there are two kinds of meetings that don't require confirmations, and will not automatically remove events from the room's schedule: